AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Methodology

-\textbf{Step 2: Claim Classification.} Separately for each reference, in order to label whether a claim belongs to $\overline{H}$ or $H$, we prompt LLM to perform claim classification.
-The input sequence is of format as shown in Fig.~\ref{fig:dataset} Step 2, where the two placeholders $\left\langle claim \right\rangle$ and $\left\langle reference\right\rangle$ should be replaced with the claim $X$ and the generated reference $Y$ in Step 1.
-Then the output is of format ``Category: $\left\langle category\right\rangle$ Reason (Optional): $ \left\langle reason\right\rangle$” where the category is limited to true ($T$) or false ($F$).
-To elaborate, $T$ indicates the generated reference $Y$ supports the claim $X$ is factual and $F$ represents that $Y$ demonstrates claim $X$ is faked.
+\textbf{Step 2: Claim Classification.} Separately for each reference, in order to label whether hallucination exists, we prompt LLM to perform claim classification according to the generated reference.
+The input sequence is of format as shown in Fig.~\ref{fig:dataset} Step 2, where the two placeholders <claim> and <reference> should be substituted with the claim $X$ and the generated reference $Y$ from Step 1.
+Then, LLM outputs in the format of ``<category> <reason(optional)>'' where the category is limited to true ($T$) or false ($F$).
+To elaborate, $T$ indicates the generated reference $Y$ supports the claim $X$ is factual and $F$ represents that $Y$ demonstrates the claim $X$ is faked.

 We expect correct classification to each claim, while wrong classification may be taken as a sign of the existence of hallucination in the generated reference that it erroneously supports the claim's factuality.
-The binary classification results of LLMs are reliable as LLMs exhibit strong capabilities in natural language inference~\citep{wu2023exploring} and human evaluation gives a guarantee as shown in Section~\ref{sec:human}.
+The binary classification results from LLM are reliable since numerous studies have proven the high accuracy of LLM-based fact-checking approaches~\cite{li2023self,cheung2023factllama,zhang2023interpretable} and human evaluation gives a guarantee in Section~\ref{sec:human}.

-\textbf{Step 3: Hallucination Collection.} Last, we can directly adopt a simple comparison to collect the hallucination dataset.
-If the classification result is not equal to the ground truth label, we label the reference as hallucination.
+\textbf{Step 3: Hallucination Collection.} Last, we can directly adopt a simple string match algorithm to collect the hallucination dataset.
+If the classification result is not equal to the ground truth label, we label the generated reference as hallucination.
 Meanwhile, to maintain a balanced proportion between hallucinatory and factual references, we sample the same number of factual references built upon hallucinatory ones to form a completed dataset.